8 Questions to Ask About DiabetesLearn more

 - Q How does type 1 diabetes affect other illnesses?

-- Q Does type 1 run in families?
+- Q Does psychotherapy help treat type 1 diabetes?

 - Q What medications help treat type 1 diabetes?